b-rodrigues/chronicler/cran-comments.md

 # Submission of version 0.2.2

-Minor update, to take tidyselect v 1.2.1 into account: two unit tests didn't pass anymore due to his update, so this has been fixed.
+Minor update, to take tidyselect v 1.2.1 into account: two unit tests didn't pass anymore due to his update, so this has been fixed as requested by CRAN team before 2024-03-26.

 Running checks on Rhub resulted in notes, but I believe it's not relevant for releasing on CRAN.